 "But the ship hit a sandbar and ran aground.
 The bow of the ship stuck fast, while the stern was exposed to the violence of the waves and began to break apart. . . .
 (Acts 27)

-Did Paul always receive financial support from the churches he served?
+Did Paul always receive financial support?

 "Did I do wrong and cheapen myself and make you look down on me because I preached God's Good News to you without charging you anything?
 Instead I 'robbed' other churches by taking what they sent me and using it up while I was with you so that I could serve you without cost.
 And when that was gone and I was getting hungry, I still didn't ask you for anything . . . " (2Corinthians 11:7-9, TLB)